 Full-time students may complete the degree within 4 years (or 8 semesters) of full-time enrollment.
 However, the federal regulations state completion within a maximum time frame of 150% of a program; and therefore must complete within 6 years (or 12 semesters).

 To meet the quantitative standard a student must successful complete at least 12 credits per term of all credits attempted.
-Attempted courses include incompletes, in-progress, and withdrawn courses.
+Attempted courses include incompletes, in-progress, withdrawn courses and courses taken as pass/fail.
 Additionally, any courses transferred into a program of study will be counted towards the Quantitative Standard.

 Students are considered to be making the minimum progress if they accumulate successfully completed credits toward the 120 required for the degree at the following rate:

 Part-time students are expected to make progress by completing at least 80% of the credits attempted.

 In accordance with federal regulations, students are expected to have a cumulative GPA average of a C (2.0) or above.

 All students are reviewed at the end of the fall and spring semester to determine if they are meeting minimum requirements of the quantitative and qualitative standards.
 This review will be delayed, in the case of missing or Incomplete grades, until the work is completed.
 Courses taken as pass/fail do not calculate into a GPA average for the purpose of measuring satisfactory academic progress.

 To determine how your financial aid award may be impacted by not making satisfactory academic progress, please see the Marlboro Campus Undergraduate Student Financial Aid Warning, Suspension, Probation and Appeal Policy below.